inpercima/publicmedia/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

-A tool used to get public data from an Instagram account without permission.
+A tool that shows how public data can be accessed from Instagram without an Instagram account.

+Currently there is no really option available but try these common options.

 * Before December 2017
   * check [https://www.instagram.com/username/media](https://www.instagram.com/instagram/media)